This tiny, and extremely sheltered, little cove was used as a private harbour for the former Stackpole House

 What it’s like

 Tiny, mostly rocky, cove, with an imposing Victorian stone quay.
 At low tide, you can walk across the beach to climb onto the Quay.
 At higher tides you’ll need to continue along the path past the steps to Barafundle until you come out on a miniature headland.
-There’s a steel ladder firmly anchored into the cliff wall that you can climb down.
+There’s a steel ladder firmly anchored into the cliff wall that you can climb down, known in our family as the Pirate Ladder.

 What to do when you’re there